Cameron Woods

 The town purchased the largest piece, the Cameron Woods portion from Ken Cameron and in 2015 granted a Conservation Restriction to HALT.
 The town granted a CR for the Whisper Way section in 2014, and on the Sylvan Way portion in 2016.
 See also the page on Phipps Woods.

-The Trust maintains the trails and has built the most recent bridges.
+The Trust maintains the trails and, often with Boy Scout help, has built most of the bridges.

 Activities